maier/nad/README.md

 ### Basic `install` target

-A basic install from source will install nad in `/opt/circonus`.
+A basic install from source will install NAD in `/opt/circonus`.

 #### For CentOS/Ubuntu: